-If you feel as if you are having too many of these kinds of contractions, start to monitor yourself and tracking the contractions.
+If you feel as if you are having too many of these kinds of contractions, start to monitor yourself and track the contractions.
 Lie down on your side, preferably your left side, place your fingertips on your uterus, and feel for contractions.
 When you feel one, write down the time or keep track on your smartphone or iPhone with an app.
 When you have a second one, make note of how much time has passed in between contractions.

 If they are Braxton Hicks contractions, they will be irregular, spaced apart, and may go away after a while.

 - You have regular contractions, six or more per hour

 - You have rhythmic cramping in your lower abdomen